 Since 2016, the Greater Hewitt Chamber has partnered with Midway ISD to choose one student at each campus to be recognized as the Student of the Year.
 The campus faculty has selected past winners for their kindness, leadership, compassion, academic achievements, community involvement and extracurricular activities.
 Congratulations to our Students of the Year!
-Be sure to scroll to the bottom to check out the video shot by Hip Pixel Photography.
+Be sure to scroll to the bottom to check out the video shot by Hip Pixel Media.

 Johnny Holden, Woodway Elementary

 Johnny Holden is one of a kind.
 He wants to please with every fiber in his body.
 He is constantly trying to improve and do his very best.
 He is trustworthy and kind.
 His character is pure and his heart is gold.
 While at school Johnny is a member of the GT program, his favorite subject is reading, he participates in UIL and Chess club.
 Outside of school Johnny is actively involved at Hewitt Community Church, he is a member of Junior Bible Quiz, and plays baseball.
 Johnny is an outstanding leader.
 He stands up for what is right, listens to others and has intentional conversations with peers and adults.
 His role model is his dad.
 He said his dad provides for their family, he is a great listener and very supportive.
 We are so happy to have Johnny represent Woodway Elementary.

 As a parent , you could never wish for anything more from a child.